xlladdins/xll24/README.md

 ## Install

+The xll library requires 64-bit Excel on Windows and Visual Studio 2022.
 Run [`setup`](setup/Release/setup.msi) to install a template project called `xll` that will show up when you create a new project in Visual Studio.